CityOfZion/neo3-boa/README.md

     assert invoke.result is None
 ```

-Alternatively you can change the value of `boa3.env.NEO_EXPRESS_INSTANCE_DIRECTORY` to the path of your
+Alternatively you can change the value of `boa3.env.NEO_EXPRESS_INSTANCE_DIRECTORY` to the path of your .neo-express
-default.neo-express instance:
+data file:

 ```python
 from boa3_test.test_drive.testrunner.neo_test_runner import NeoTestRunner